Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ### Features for future implementation

 * Grouping of posts according to different scales e.g. 1/72, 1/48, 1/35 etc.
+* Grouping of posts according to different type of aircrafts, helicopters, figures, cars, motorcycles etc.
 * Upload more than one picture to the post
 * Special icons before the username
 * Searh between the posts using a keyword
+* Create 'Rules of the blog'

 ### Admin feature